East Germany balloon escape: Second test

 Wetzel spent the next week sewing the material into another balloon, accomplishing the task faster the second time with the now-electric sewing machine.
-Soon after, they returned to the forest clearing and had the bag inflated in about five minutes using the blower and flame thrower.
-The bag arose and held air, but the burner on the gondola was not powerful enough to create the heat needed for lift.
-They continued experimenting for months, doubling the number of propane tanks and trying different mixtures of fuels.
+Soon afterwards, the two men returned to the forest clearing and inflated the bag in about five minutes using the blower and flame thrower.
+The bag rose and held air, but the burner on the gondola was not powerful enough to create the heat needed for lift.
+The pair continued experimenting for months, doubling the number of propane tanks and trying different fuel mixtures.
 Disappointed with the result, Wetzel decided to abandon the project and instead started to pursue the idea of building a small gasoline engine-powered light aeroplane or a glider.

 Strelzyk continued trying to improve the burner.
-In June 1979, he discovered that with the propane tank inverted, additional pressure caused the liquid propane to gasify which would create a bigger flame.
+In June 1979, he discovered that with the propane tank inverted, additional pressure caused the liquid propane to evaporate, which produced a bigger flame.
 He modified the gondola to mount the propane tanks upside down, and returned to the test site where he found the new configuration produced a 12 m long flame.
 Strelzyk was ready to attempt an escape.